 Educational Technology Campus | History

-Architecture firm JMA designed the high-tech facility, making certain to include numerous green building designs to ensure maximum energy conservation.
-The building is the first LEED Gold certified television facility in the United States.
-Green building features include a light-colored parking lot to reduce urban heat island effects, geothermal wells to lower cooling costs, solar-voltaic panels, recycled steel, wood products from replanted forests, recycled or agriculturally-based floor and wall coverings, energy-efficient window and shading systems and water-use reduction systems.
-Electronic equipment within the building meet international WEE and RoHR standards for energy efficiency, heat generation and avoidance of toxic recycling wastes.
-Martin-Harris Construction was the contractor of record for the project.
-The facility uses 45% less energy per square foot than a facility build to the building codes of the time, recouping all investments via energy savings in 4.5 years.
+Electronic equipment within the building meet international WEEE and RoHR standards for energy efficiency, heat generation and avoidance of toxic recycling wastes.
+The facility uses 45% less energy per square foot than a facility built to the building codes of the time, recouping all investments via energy savings in 4.5 years.

 Vegas PBS Memorial Garden Dedication

 Vegas PBS General Manager Tom Axtell unveiled the Memorial Garden containing several boulders originally placed in front of the organization's former headquarters in response to a terrorist threat made to Vegas PBS during a visit by Senator Harry Reid in 2001.
 The Memorial Garden is dedicated to the victims of the Sept.
 11, 2001 terrorist attacks.